MFR6340/theenglishextension.org/open-world-2/unit-6: Intriguing Devices.md

 <img src="https://imgur.com/UORqWD1.png" width="25%" />

-This book presents 27 photos, categorized into portrait, nature, photography and documentary.
-Opposite each photograph is an explanation as well as questions to consider (Lexile 1090L ) <sup>[what is this?](/resources/Lexile%20measures)</sup>
+This book presents 27 noteworthy photos from the early days of photography to the present. , categorized into portrait, nature, photography and documentary.
+Opposite each photograph is an explanation as well as topics of discussion and questions to consider.
+(Lexile 1090L ) <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Photos-Framed-Fresh-Look-at-the-Worlds-Most-Memorable-Photographs-Ruth-Thomson-Various/9780763671549" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1032835248" rel="nofollow">Buy on Orell Füssli</a>